discord-jda/JDA-Website/docs/introduction/migration-v4-v5.md

 ### Chunking and Caching

 If you used `ChunkingFilter.ALL` in the past, JDA would automatically also cache all those members it chunked.
-However, this is not a very flexible rule and we changed this behavior.
+However, this is not a very flexible rule, and we changed this behavior.
 Instead, the `MemberCachePolicy` will control which members to keep cached after chunking.

 ## Sticker and Emoji Rework